aligurbuz/nodeapi/README.md

 ```

-[firstly,create api service (hello service)
-as directory, --dir parameter that means project name
-run the following code on the console]
+#create your first service

 ```
 node commands/api create --dir node --ghost index

 ```

-#yes,as output:
+#yes!!! it worked and as output:

 api create handle file process has been done